andreacarrara-polimi/RDD-SE2-POLIMI/README.md

 She accepted the explanation.
 Other times, she correctly identified flaws and we agreed with her while explaining our reasoning.
 This secured us a full mark despite the aforementioned mistakes.
-While this was with Professor Di Nitto, we suspect a similar approach would work with other professors.
+While this was with Professor Di Nitto, we suppose a similar approach would work with other professors.